b4ked/python-llm/db/README.md

-# PostgreSQL Docker Setup
+# PostgreSQL Docker Setup with pgvector

-This directory contains a PostgreSQL database setup using Docker that can be accessed by Python scripts throughout the project.
+This directory contains a PostgreSQL database setup using Docker with pgvector extension for vector similarity search.
+The database can be accessed by Python scripts throughout the project and supports storing and querying vector embeddings.

 ## Quick Start